Dominican Republic: Building Physical and Fiscal Resilience to Ensure Shared Prosperity

 Context and Objectives

-The ACP-EU NDRR Project focuses on improving the government’s capacity to build physical and fiscal resilience to disasters.
-The project aims to:
+Based on this context, this ACP-EU NDRR Project focused on improving the government’s capacity to build physical and fiscal resilience to disasters, in order to ensure shared prosperity.

-Component 2: Supporting the Ministry of Finance in developing technical and instutional capacity in disaster risk financing;
+Component 2: Supporting the Ministry of Finance in developing technical and institutional capacity in disaster risk financing.

 Component 3: Targeting disaster risk management policies and investments towards promoting shared prosperity.